ryank1248/Piston-Bottle/README.md

 Notes:
 Not marketable, cost is too high (material usage and shaping).
 Personal project for self-education of Solidworks and materials and machine design.
-Creation of a spring with (mean diameter)/(wire diameter) ratio of 38 is far beyond cost effectiveness.
+Creation of a spring with (mean diameter)/(wire diameter) ratio of 38 is far beyond cost effective manufacturing.
 Spring with smaller C-ratio means larger (free length)/(mean diameter) ratio, causing buckling at max compression.
   => problem solved with spring guides from top and bottom as shown in video => creates additional cost.
+It wouldn't work the way it is because it would need a strong syringe-like tightness to hold that much liquid, and that's too much friction for the syringe to move from the spring.
+It might require the liquid to be bagged inside.
+An easier solution is a gatorade cooler-shaped dispenser where the lid simply sinks as liquid is poured out

 Contents:
 Solidworks Parts and Assembly.